-Did you know that upon graduating, the average student loan borrower has approximately $37,000 in student loan debt?
-Meanwhile, the average graduate student holds significantly more—sometimes up to hundreds of thousands of dollars.
+Upon graduating, the average student loan borrower has just over $37,000 in student loan debt.
+Meanwhile, the average graduate student holds significantly more — sometimes up to hundreds of thousands of dollars.

 How Student Loan Refinancing Works

-What is student loan refinancing?
-Refinancing is the process of paying off your existing loan, or multiple loans, with a new loan.
-Ideally, the new loan would have a better rate of interest or terms that work better for the borrower than the current terms.
-For example, the borrower may want to switch from a fixed to a variable rate or extend their term so their monthly payments are lower.
+Student loan refinancing is the process of paying off your existing loan loans with a new loan.
+Ideally, the new loan would have a better interest rate or better terms.
+For example, the borrower may want to switch from a fixed rate to a variable rate or extend the term in order to lower their monthly payments.
+(Note: You may pay more interest over the life of the loan if you refinance with an extended term.)

 To understand why a borrower might refinance, it helps to first understand the major parts of a student loan.
 Every student loan is comprised of the following variables: